StackVista/stackstate-docs/configure/how_to_setup_traces.md

 # How to set up traces

-This how-to describes the steps to set up traces that can be viewed in the StackState [trace perspective](../use/perspectives/trace-perspective.md).
+This how-to describes the steps to set up traces that can be viewed in the StackState [Traces Perspective](../use/perspectives/trace-perspective.md).

 For traces to be available in StackState, the [StackState Agent V2 StackPack](../stackpacks/integrations/agent.md) must be installed with one or more tracing integrations configured.